omdevteam/om/docs_src/docs/parameters.md

 ## crystallography

-This group contains parameters used specifically by the OnDA Monitor for Crystallography.
+This parameter group contains parameters used specifically by the OnDA Monitor for Crystallography.

 **data_broadcast_url (str or None)**
-:  The URL of the socket where the monitor broadcasts data to external programs.
-The parameter should be in a format accepted by the ZeroMQ library.
-Typically, the parameter either has the format `tcp://hostname:port` or the format `ipc:///path/to/socket`, depending on the protocol used for the broadcast.
+:  The URL of the socket where OM broadcasts data to external programs.
+The parameter should have the format `tcp://hostname:port` or the format `ipc:///path/to/socket`, depending on the protocol used for the broadcast.
 If the value of this parameter is *None*, the TCP protocol is used by default, the IP address of the host is detected automatically and the broadcast URL is set to `tcp://<IP_ADDRESS>:12321`.

      Example: `tcp://127.0.0.1:8080`